Top Websites for Cheap College Textbooks

 Buying vs. renting

-Many students save money by renting them for the term instead of buying.
+Many students save money by renting books for the term instead of buying.
 If you’re sure that you won’t need your book once the class ends, renting could be a good option for you.
 However, if you’d like to go back and reference the textbook in the future, it may be a better option to purchase.
 Similarly, if you have a friend taking the class later on, you may save money by buying the textbook and splitting the cost with them.

 Many companies will offer an option to buy your rental if you change your mind later on.
 Some will even discount the rental cost from the price.
 If you don’t want to commit to buying your textbook at the start of the term, you may still be able to keep your options open.
 Just go with a lender that includes an option to buy.